kraflab/dsda-doom/docs/doom_in_hexen.md

 #### Notes

-- Specials above 255 aren't accessible yet (hexen format only supports special < 256).
+- Specials above 255 are not accessible in hexen format.
 - Wall scrollers cannot distinguish between top, bottom, and mid textures.
 - The static init supports damage, gravity, and skies only.
 - Teleporting to a specific map currently...